 An event that starts according to a specified time threshold, such as seven days before an opportunity close date.
-For example, you might define a time-based workflow action that sends email to the account manager when a scheduled milestone will occur in seven days.
+For example, you might define a time-based workflow action that sends email to the account manager seven days before a scheduled milestone.